-Everybody wants to deduct their car expenses, but nobody knows how to do it.
+Everybody wants to deduct their car, but nobody knows how to do it.
 If you use your car for your business, you’ll be able to deduct it and pay less tax.
 Whether you’re an Uber driver or a painter, you can write off your vehicles.
 But guess what?
-Deducting your vehicle turns out to be one of the most abused small business deductions (the other ones are Meals and Entertainment Deduction and Home Office Deduction).
+Deducting your vehicle turns out to be one of the most abused small business deductions (the other ones are the Meals and Entertainment deductions and Home Office deduction).
 So like it or not, the IRS will be watching you.
 We’re going to show exactly how to legally deduct your vehicle to pay the least tax, without triggering any audit alerts.

 What if I don’t own a business?